dimpleyadav/sql_resume_project/README.md

 **Q11)** Which constituencies have elected candidates whose party has less than 10% vote share at state level in 2019

 ![image](https://github.com/user-attachments/assets/9c71d0ec-5aaa-4a93-8a85-afaf64dc0b6d)

+Python file:
+This file contains the codes used to perform correlational analysis for the mentioned 4 questions in the problem statement pdf.
+The data for GDP and Literacy rate % were sourced from wikipedia into respective excel files.